Business adviser and start-up author Kevin Duncan offers his tips for self-preservation when running your own business

 - Take enough time off.
 Enthusiasm is fundamental when you run your own business.
 Aside from the effect on your team, customers and contacts don't want to do business with unenthusiastic people.
 Although it may seem as though there aren't enough hours in the day, you must take sufficient time off if you are to maintain your energy and enthusiasm.
 If all you do is work, you and your business will suffer in the end.
 The statutory minimum holiday is now 5.6 weeks.
 Make sure you build that into your yearly plan.
 If you book a holiday, you're more likely to go.

 - When on holiday, go off radar.
 What's the point of taking a break if you spend most of the time checking your emails and taking and making phone calls?
 You may as well be at work.
 Only take calls if a real emergency arises.
 Stay away from all your devices and don't take your mobile onto the beach.
-Change the message on your phones to explain you're on holiday and set up an auto response on your email too.
+Leave an "out of office" message on your phones and set up an email auto response too.
 Give customers and business contacts plenty of notice and delegate responsibility to trusted staff.

 - Occupy your free time.
 You have to work hard when you are establishing a new business and that means putting in lots of extra hours.
 But don't drop all your other interests.
 If you've got a stimulating hobby, you're more likely to properly switch off when you are not working.
 Outside interests are fantastic stress relievers, whether you play sports or enjoy reading, painting or music.
 Adding variety to your life is good for your emotional health; it can also make you more interesting to business contacts.

 - If you have had a good day, reward yourself.
 Running a business is not just about money.
 Find different ways to reward yourself - if you've achieved an important target or finished a tough task by lunchtime, take the rest of the day off - occasionally, at least.
 You need to give yourself credit for your successes - others might be unlikely to do so.
 Recognise your personal achievements.